elpassion/messenger-bot/README.md

 [![Build Status](https://travis-ci.com/elpassion/messenger-bot.svg?token=NWdyptbVPpAmiYqrQqZx&branch=master)](https://travis-ci.com/elpassion/messenger-bot)
 # 🤖⭐️🤖 EL Passion Career Bot 🤖⭐️🤖
 ### 👉 Developer Setup (without [wit.ai](https://wit.ai/)) 👈
 1. After cloning the repo, go to [Messenger Platform Quick Start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) and follow the instructions.
-You will need to create Facebook Page & App and provide `ACCESS_TOKEN`, `APP_SECRET` variables to .env file.
+You will need to create Facebook Page & App and provide `ACCESS_TOKEN`, `APP_SECRET` variables to `.env.development` file (you can find all useful variable names in `.env.sample` - you can copy it to your .env file and then paste your variables).

 2. To setup Webhook you need to use ngrok and https URL: `https://<ngrok_address>/bot`.
 Then, with verify token matching the one from .env file and running server (`hanami s`), you should be able to Verify and Save the Webhook.